devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 Run `kubectl delete po your-argocd-server-pod -n devtroncd`, it will create a new pod after deletion and reset your admin password.
 Re-run the command for admin credentials again to get the new password.

-#### 19. After installing Devtron using helm, getting the admin password does not work.(if using windows)
+#### 19. After installing Devtron using Helm, getting the admin password does not work.(if using windows)

 `Debug`